ketanchoyal/Crossfire/README.md

 If anyone try to rebuilt such chatapp please use Firestore, it is more feasible to use.
 I have used Realtime database because Firestore was not released when i was working on this project.

-This app will not work untill you put your "google-services.json" file in the source.
+This app will not work untill you put your "google-services.json" file in the source code.